blockoptions/blockoptions/whitepaper/whitepaper.md

  - Price data feed manipulating - only a tiny changes can influence the result of trade.
 By using BlockOptions.io no one can change the price data as it's fetching by smart contract and stored in blockchain.

- - Delay or block withdraw - When a binary options broker delay or block your withdraw, you can't do anything about it.
+ - Delay or block withdraw - When a binary options broker delay or blocks your withdraw, you can't do anything about it.
 By using BlockOptions.io you will be rewarded direct to your ETH address by smart contract automatically and immediately.

- - Not safe funds -  "On non-regulated platforms, client money is not necessarily kept in a trust account, as required by government financial regulation, and transactions are not monitored by third parties in order to ensure fair play."[6]
+ - Not safe funds -  On non-regulated platforms, client money is not necessarily kept in a trusted account as required by government financial regulation.
+Again, transactions are not monitored by third parties in order to ensure fair play."[6]
 By using BlockOptions.io, every transaction and bankroll funds are viewable on ethereum blockchain.
 Traders will get guaranteed payout if they win.

  - Not provably fair game - Traders bet against brokers/platform in traditional platform, it can't be provably fair even if it's a regulation platform.
 Traders bet against bankrollers in BlockOptions.io and win rates and rewards rate are 100% transparent and unchangeable.

  - Company shut down or run away - Traders will lost all their money if broker company shut down or run away.
 It's the worst situation many traders face.
-By using BlockOptions.io all funds are safe even the BlockOptions.io platform can't be access as all funds is stored on ethereum blockchain.
+By using BlockOptions.io all funds are safe even the BlockOptions.io platform can't access as all funds is stored on ethereum blockchain.

  - Server or account hacked - In BlockOptions.io all your trades and funds are safer than traditional platform as it's impossible to hack the ethereum blockchain.